Scott Pilgrim vs. the World (soundtrack): Reception

 Online music database AllMusic gave the soundtrack a positive review, and Den of Geek said that the film has "one of the best soundtracks of the year".
 MTV shared this assessment and particularly praised the Sex Bob-Omb songs.
 Common Sense Media gave it a 3 out of 5 star rating, finding the soundtrack more child-appropriate than the film for its absurdist but non-explicit language, common to alt-rock.

 The AllMusic review said that "soundtracks to movies adapted from comic books are often marketing free-for-alls", noting how promotional considerations often override the thematic coherence of the film, but that this "[could not] be further from the truth for Scott Pilgrim vs. the Worlds music."
 Drowned in Sound added that "with a soundtrack that captures the spirit of the comics with such fervency, conviction and discipline, Scott Pilgrim vs The World looks set to be a lot less dislikable than you might've hoped."

 Matthew Perpetua for Pitchfork also noted the adaptation, saying that "for the most part, Wright and his collaborators nailed it".
 Perpetua felt that while Beck's songs may be a bit too good for Sex Bob-Omb, he successfully "captures the ramshackle energy implied in the comics", but notes that the movie versions are more enjoyable than the Beck versions on the soundtrack due to Beck sounding too professional for the "scrappy" songs.
 He comments more on the Crash and the Boys music, similarly saying that Broken Social Scene "hit their mark in terms of conveying the humor of frantic under-one-minute numbers" but that he finds the songs too plain for the fictional band "that ought to be far more weird and unreal" due to the musical superpowers they have in the graphic novel.
-Impact's Matt Burdick also thought the soundtrack would have been better had a Crash and the Boys song from the comics called "Last Song Kills The Audience" been included.
+Impacts Matt Burdick also thought the soundtrack would have been better had a Crash and the Boys song from the comics called "Last Song Kills The Audience" been included.

-Den of Geek's Glen Chapman wrote that the Clash at Demonhead performing "Metric's 'Black Sheep' is the closest to what [he] imagined any of the bands would sound" like based on the comics; he said that he is disappointed that Larson's version was not on the soundtrack.
+Den of Geeks Glen Chapman wrote that the Clash at Demonhead performing "Metric's 'Black Sheep' is the closest to what [he] imagined any of the bands would sound" like based on the comics; he said that he is disappointed that Larson's version was not on the soundtrack.
 He also expressed disappointment that a particular song from the film, Holy Fuck's "Latin", was not on the soundtrack.